csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

 It is generally stated that the human ear can hear sounds in the range 20 Hz to 20,000 Hz (20kHz).
 This upper limit tends to decrease with age due to a condition known as presbyacusis, or age related hearing loss.
-Most adults can hear to about 16 kHz while most children can hear beyond this.
+Most adults can hear frequencies up to about 16 kHz while most children can hear beyond this.
 At the lower end of the spectrum the human ear does not respond to frequencies below 20 Hz, and very low frequencies need more power to be heard than medium or high frequencies.
 (This is explained more in detail in the paragraph about the Fletscher-Munson-Curves in the [next chapter](01-c-intensities.md).)